yxyxchen/yxyxchen.github.io/index.md

 ## About

-I study human decision-making at the nexus of Psychology, Computer Science, and Economics (a.k.a Neuroeconomics).
+I study human decision-making at the nexus of Psychology, Computer Science, and Economics.
 During my Ph.D., I build reinforcement learning models that make human-like decisions, which aims to:
 <br>
 - uncover the cognitive processes behind everyday decision-making,
 <br>